inductiva/inductiva/docs/api_reference/user_quotas.md

 ```

-This information is also available programatically through the python client:
+This information is also available programatically through the Python client:

 ```python
 import inductiva